cop6567/cop6567/README.md

-# **What I do:**
+# **Hey There 👋**

-I mainly create automations and advanced bots with AI and data analysis to overcome any task.
+I am a developer who likes tinker with stuff, a lot.
+I mainly create automations and advanced bots with the superpower of AI and data analysis to overcome any task.
 Mostly in Discord and Web Scraping.
-As well as messing around with APIs and creating highly funtional multipurpose applications.
+I also as mess around with APIs and create highly funtional multipurpose applications.
+I always work on projects in my free time.

-# **The Tools I use and my Tech Stack:**
+**The Tools I use and my Tech Stack:**

 <div class='bg-color'>
   <p align="center">